DaiDaiLoh/ExemplaryNotebooks/README.md

 <h2><a href=https://github.com/DaiDaiLoh/ExemplaryNotebooks/blob/main/VQGAN.ipynb>VQGAN Example</a></h2>
-Simple VQ-GAN, built to produce ImageNet images, but also works on CIFAR.<br/>
+Simple VQGAN, built to produce ImageNet images, but also works on CIFAR.<br/>
 Takes an input image, encodes it, quantises that to a number tokens, then decodes it.
 Opposing to a VQ-VAE, this applies an additional "sharpening" to the output, re-inventing high-frequency details like the scales of a fish.<br/>
 <br/>
 <b><u>Sources/recommended reads:</u></b> <br/>